WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Ribes montigenum

 Spring, summer.
 Our most common Ribes species and most prolific and reliable fruit producer is Ribes montigenum.
-It has flesh-colored stems for the most recent year or two of growth, three large thorns at leaf nodes, and sometimes has smaller spines along the stem.
+It has flesh-colored stems for its most recent year or two of growth, three large thorns at leaf nodes, and often has smaller spines along the stem.
 Leaves are densely hairy, somewhat sticky, lobed, and cleft very deeply in three divisions.
-Hundreds of delicate, pink-to-coral flared bells cloak the plant in late spring and early summer.
+Hundreds of delicate, pink-to-coral flared bell flowers cloak the plant in late spring and early summer.
+Pedicels and calyces are covered in minute, glandular, sticky, aromatic hairs.
+Notice that the petals (innermost whorl in the perianth) are smaller than the outer sepals.
+A plant with rare creamy white flowers greeted us June 16, 2016.

 ||